 In this post, I look at the importance of data visualisation for SEO, and outline a few tips to help you improve your SEO reports with Google Data Studio and the Search Console connector.

-What is Google Data Studio and why is it relevant for SEO?
+What is Google Data Studio, why is it relevant for SEO?

 You’ve probably heard a lot of buzz about ‘data visualisation’ in digital marketing.
 Tools like Tableau and Klipfolio have been around a long time, but there's an element of exclusivity to data visualisation that makes the subject a bit impenetrable to some.
 However, Google Data Studio is a new (and free) contender to those platforms which aims to break down some of those barriers to entry and simplify data visualisation for marketers and analysts.